 This is essentially a one-touch cappuccino & latte version of the newer Magnifica machines, with a colour touch screen display instead of buttons and dials.

-I must in fact say “Latte Macchiato” due to the truth that the milk is steamed first and then is pulled into the milk, which literally steeps it a latte macchiato, which needs to have distinct layers if it’s done well, though I’m sure that won’t make a difference to the taste ;-), unlike latte art, latte art definitely brews coffee taste better!
+I needs to in reality say “Latte Macchiato” because the milk is steamed first and then is pulled into the milk, which very brews it a latte macchiato, which must have distinct layers if it’s done well, even though I’m sure that won’t make a difference to the taste ;-), unlike latte art, latte art definitely makes coffee taste better!

-If you’re picky about your milk texture and temperature, I’d suggest going for a machine with a steam wand, quite than a milk carafe.
-Panarello wands aren’t fantastic either, other than the smart Panarello wand you’ll find on the S Smart and some of the other DeLonghi machines, but at least you can pull them off and work with the steam pipe as a steam wand if you want greater control.
+If you’re picky about your milk texture and temperature, I’d advise going for a machine with a steam wand, quite than a milk carafe.
+Panarello wands aren’t wonderful either, other than the smart Panarello wand you’ll find on the S Smart and some of the other DeLonghi machines, however at least you can pull them off and work with the steam pipe as a steam wand if you want greater control.

 There is a version of the Magnifica Evo that comes with a Panarello steam wand: